zhmcclient/python-zhmcclient/docs/cli.rst

 invocation, while the standalone command will prompt for a password every time.
 See also `Environment variables and avoiding password prompts`_.

+In interactive mode, there is only one set of general options.
+Therefore, any general options specified on an interactively typed subcommand modify that one set of options, and they are available as defaults to the next subcommand.
+Changing host, userid or password on a subcommand resets the session with the HMC and drives a new session creation.

 The internal commands ``:?``, ``:h``, or ``:help`` display general help information for external and internal commands: